pbklink/motif-core/etc/motif-core.api.md

     get securityDataItem(): SecurityDataItemTableFieldSourceDefinition;
     // (undocumented)
     get topShareholdersDataItem(): TopShareholderTableFieldSourceDefinition;
 }

+// Warning: (ae-missing-release-tag) "TableFieldSourceDefinitionFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface TableFieldSourceDefinitionFactory {
+    // (undocumented)
+    create(typeId: TableFieldSourceDefinition.TypeId): TableFieldSourceDefinition;
+}

 // Warning: (ae-internal-missing-underscore) The name "TableFieldSourceDefinitionStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal